GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/occ8HD81vNq2zboXIbiu.png",
        alt="Chrome with an extension's popup open.", height="623", width="730" %}

-Open the task manager by clicking the Chrome Menu, hovering over more tools and selecting "Task Manager".
+Open the task manager by clicking the Chrome menu, hovering over more tools and selecting "Task Manager".

 Service workers unload on their own after a few seconds of inactivity.
 If any last minute cleanup is